-The administrative expenses for the first three (3) months total \$4 M and represent a \$0.8 M increase compared to the same period in the previous fiscal year (\$3.2 M in Q1 2017).
-During that quarter, administrative expenses represented 6.93% of total expenses (including capital asset acquisitions).
+The administrative expenses for the first six (6) months total \$6.6 M and represent a \$0.3 M decrease compared to the same period in the previous fiscal year (\$6.9 M in Q2 2017).
+During the first two (2) quarters, administrative expenses represented 6.5% of total expenses (including capital asset acquisitions).
 The objective of JCCBI is a maximum of 6%.